 Since 1999, the NSARC has approved numerous research proposals and has helped connect investigators with potential subjects from all over the country.
 Many of these projects have made significant contributions to understanding the nature of stuttering and its impact on those affected.
-(Revised February, 2013)
+(Updated February 2018)

 Interested in Doing Research?

-The NSA actively supports research on stuttering.
+Whether you are applying for our NSA Research Award funding or applying to conduct research recruitment through the NSA, we actively support research on stuttering.
 Through its Research Committee, the NSA seeks to facilitate interactions and collaboration between scientists and people who stutter.
 This includes supporting researchers in the recruitment of study participants and disseminating research findings to interested members of the stuttering community.